climatecheck_logo

 • Release of datasets: December 15, 2025 (task 1); December 19, 2025 (task 2) -> Both datasets are now available for training!

-• Testing phase begins: January 15, 2026 (Codabench link TBA)
+• Testing phase begins: January 15, 2026 -> The competition is now available on CodaBench.

 • Deadline for system submissions: February 16, 2026